Planning Your Deployment

 The Graylog API functions on port 9000, which must be reachable on all Graylog nodes.
 Communication on port 9000 is vital for collecting status metrics from other Graylog nodes within the cluster.

-Each Graylog node should connect to OpenSearch nodes on ports 9200 and 9300-9310, and communicate with the MongoDB API on port 27017 for nodes with MongoDB.
+Each Graylog node should connect to your search backend nodes on ports 9200 and 9300-9310, and communicate with the MongoDB API on port 27017 for nodes with MongoDB.

 Below is a list of the ports we recommend having open by default if port restrictions exist on your Graylog nodes.
 This includes the default ports used by each input type: